westhouseit/gatsby-source/README.md

 npm run release [<newversion> | major | minor | patch]
 ```

-Push the release commit and then the release tag to the Github repository:
+The release commit and tag should have been pushed to the Github repository.
+If the postrelease step failed, run the following command:

 ```sh
 git push --follow-tags